MIN602: Christian Community Development and the Social Justice Tradition

 Our goal in this course is both that students both learn CCD principles from the primary text above and go deeper in their learning into one other Christian social justice tradition.
 We allow students to pick a book to accommodate for the diversity of our student body.

 You can pick from the list below or you can suggest your own.
-If you suggest your own, your instructor will need to ensure that it meets the course objective to “understand Christian social justice traditions" You cannot pick a book that you have read prior to this course.
+If you suggest your own, your instructor will need to ensure that it meets the course objective to "compare Christian social justice traditions."
+You cannot pick a book that you have read prior to this course.

 - Ellis, C. F. (1996).
 Free at last?: The Gospel in the African-American experience.
 InterVarsity Press.